ChromeDevTools/devtools-frontend/front_end/models/issues_manager/descriptions/genericFormDuplicateIdForInputError.md

-# Duplicate input 'id' in the same 'form'
+# Duplicate form field id in the same form

-Multiple input fields in the same `form` have the same `id` attribute value.
-This might prevent the browser from correctly autofilling the `form`.
+Multiple form field elements in the same form have the same `id` attribute value.
+This might prevent the browser from correctly autofilling the form.

-To fix this issue, use unique `id` attribute values for each `form` field.
+To fix this issue, use unique `id` attribute values for each form field.